Haashmi-h/WP_via_bastion_in_AWSCLI/README.md

 Hi Everyone,
 <br />

-This is a demonstration of deploying Wordpress website using bastion server setup via AWS-CLI method and some AWS features.<br />
+This is a demonstration of deploying Wordpress website using bastion host setup via AWS-CLI method and some AWS features.<br />
+A bastion host is a server provide secure access to Linux instances located in the private and public subnets of a virtual private cloud (VPC).<br />
+It is sometimes called a jump box or jump server.
 In live production environment, this will be done using terraform, bash etc..  <br />
 But we are implementing this setup via AWSCLI for learning purpose.